 Ms. Vazquez is the co-author of the book, “Buying for Impact: How to Buy from Women and Change Our World.”
 She sits on several boards of directors and councils including the Procter & Gamble Supplier Diversity Advisory Council.
-She “rang the bell” at the New York Stock Exchange in 2019 in support of women business owners around the world and is a W20 Representative to advance G20 commitments.
+She “rang the bell” at the New York Stock Exchange in 2019 in support of women business owners around the world and is a B20 and W20 Representative to advance G20 commitments.
 She also served as a member of the UN Secretary-General’s High-Level Panel on Women’s Economic Empowerment from 2016-2017.

 Ms. Vazquez is an advisor to a long list of corporate, government and multilateral leaders, including WEConnect International members with over US$1 trillion in annual purchasing power.
 She has served as a trainer and guest lecturer on international trade and gender inclusive growth to graduate students at several business schools and universities such as American University, Arizona State University Honors College, Brown University, Georgetown University, Harvard University, MIT, Oxford University, Tufts University, University of Johannesburg, University of Ottawa, and more.